rebelsky/csc207c/_readings/git.md

 This command tells Git that you are committed to including the files you just added.
 (You can undo an `add` before the commit if you mistakenly add a file you didn't mean to.)

-7\.
-At this point, you'll need to switch over to GitHub.

-8\.
-After you log into GitHub, you should see a green button labelled **New** or **New Repository** toward the lower right-hand side of the page.
-Click that button.

-9\.
-Give your repository a name and a brief description.
-For this class, you will generally make your repositories public, but you may choose to make some personal repositories private. **Do not** initialize the repository with a REAMDE.
-Do not add a `.gitignore` file.
-Do not add a license.
-We are creating a blank repository.

-10\.
-Click on **Create Repository**.

-11\.
-Ideally, you'll see a message like "Quick setup — if you’ve done this kind of thing before".
-Near that message, click the *SSH* button.

-12\.
-Near the bottom of the page, you'll see an area that says **…or push an existing repository from the command line**.
-Copy the three lines that look something like the following and execute them in the terminal.

-    git remote add origin git@github.com:Grinnell-CSC207/sample.git
-    git branch -M main
-    git push -u origin main

-13\.
-Reload the page on GitHub and you should see all of your files.

 ### Adding files and making changes

-Now that you have either created your own project or joined one, let's begin editing.
+Now that you have either created your own project. let's begin editing.

 In case that wasn't clear, step away from the reading and start editing files.

 Are you done yet?
 Good.
-Now we're ready to look at getting your changes into both the local and Web repositories.
+Now we're ready to look at getting your changes into both the local repository.

 If you're like most programmers, you may have forgotten what files you've created or changed and what changes you've made.
 Fortunately, Git provides tools to help you figure this out.

-To check if there are any changes/additions to your local repository, type in `git status`.
+To check if there are any changes/additions to your local repository, type in

+    git status

 Git will then tell you a variety of things.
 It will tell you how many commits are in your local repository that haven't been pushed back to GitHub.
 It will tell you what files are staged for commit.
 It will tell you which files that are already in the repository have been modified but not committed.
 And it will tell you which new files have been created but not yet added to the repository.

 Once in a while, it will tell you that no changes whatsoever have been made.

 So far, so good.
 You have a list of general changes.
 But what if you want to know precisely what happened to an individual file?
-Git provides a way of finding that out, too.  `git diff FILENAME`.
+Git provides a way of finding that out, too.

+    git diff FILENAME

 The `git diff` command will show you the portions of a file that are changed.
 Usually added lines are prefixed with a plus sign, deleted lines a prefixed with a minus sign, and a few surrounding lines appear for context.

 ### Adding files

 To add files into the local repository they must first exist in your working directory (the folder you made and initialized).
-Once they exist, you simply use the `git add` command.  `git add FILENAME`.
+Once they exist, you simply use the `git add` command.

+    git add FILENAME

 Some online tutorials tell you to use `git add .`.  **Do not use that command.**  It adds everything in the current directory, which is often more than you want to add.

 ### Editing files